-Eligible grant applicants include 501(c)(3) organizations or educational institutions that provide mental health care treatment and services to the residents of Kansas.
-Grants totaling $62,000 will be awarded by the Foundation.
-Applications are available on the Attorney General’s website at www.ag.ks.gov/tower.
-Completed applications must be received by August 15.
+Grants totaling approximately $70,000 will be awarded by the Foundation.
+Applications are available on the attorney general’s website at www.ag.ks.gov/tower.
+Completed applications must be received by August 1, 2018.

-The Tower Mental Health Foundation of Kansas was created as a result of an agreement between the Attorney General’s Office and the Menninger Foundation in 2007.
-It offers support to organizations that provide mental health services to Kansas.
-The Attorney General is the sole member of the Foundation, which is staffed by the Office of the Attorney General.
-The Foundation’s Board of Directors is comprised of nine Kansans with a keen interest in mental health issues.
+The Tower Mental Health Foundation of Kansas was created as a result of an agreement between the attorney general’s office and the Menninger Foundation in 2007.
+It offers support to organizations that provide mental health services in Kansas.
+The attorney general is the sole member of the Foundation, which is staffed by the office of the attorney general.
+The Foundation’s board of directors is composed of nine Kansans with a keen interest in mental health issues.
 Dr. Walter Menninger serves as the Board’s president.